Symptoms & Causes of Hypothyroidism

 What Causes Hypothyroidism?

 When it comes to an underactive thyroid, there are many potential causes.
 The most common cause of hypothyroidism is autoimmune disease (Hashimoto’s thyroiditis).
-Other causes include congenital, radiation therapy, thyroid surgery, hyperthyroidism treatments, and certain medications.
+Other causes include congenital (born with hypothyroidism), radiation therapy, thyroid surgery, hyperthyroidism treatments, and certain medications.
 Let’s take a closer look.

 One of the most common causes of hypothyroidism is an autoimmune disorder called Hashimoto’s Thyroiditis.
 An autoimmune disorder occurs when your immune system produces antibodies that attack your own body.
 Sometimes that can include your thyroid gland.
 This can affect the gland’s ability to produce hormones.
 In this case, it isn’t clear why this happens but it is likely to be caused by a combination of factors.
 For instance, genetics and environmental factors.